KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/troubleshooting.md

 Be aware that unplugging and re-plugging of the battery resets the capacity counter.
 Therefore, the battery capacity will be 100%, although it is not.

 **How was the alarm triggered**
-The *battery voltage too low* alarm is triggered when the battery voltage level is below 3.6V (ARC1) rsp.
-3.5V (ADT1 LoRa) rsp 3.8V (ADT1 NB/LTEM) and will be automatically set off when the battery level is over 3.7V (ARC1) rsp.
-4.0V (ADT1 LoRa) rsp 4.0V (ADT1 NB/LTEM) again.
+The *battery voltage too low* alarm is triggered when the battery voltage level is below 3.6V (ARC1) resp.
+3.5V (ADT1 LoRa) resp.
+3.8V (ADT1 NB/LTEM) and will be automatically set off when the battery level is over 3.7V (ARC1) resp.
+4.0V (ADT1 LoRa) resp.
+4.0V (ADT1 NB/LTEM) again.

 ---